Part-time Tutors, Full-time Tutors OR MOE teachers?

 Undergraduate tutors on the other hand have very flexible schedules and lots of free time.
 Should you want to reschedule lessons or have additional lessons, they would gladly do it as they are able to earn more.
 (See: How much do Private Tutors make?)

 Additionally, should you need to message Tutors on questions for clarification, undergraduate tutors would be very willing and able to reply.
 They will not say they will only answer during lesson time nor say it’s out of goodwill that that they answer, unlike Full-time Tutors/MOE teachers who will be unable to entertain any outside lesson calls-for-help.
 (See: male or female tutor)

 At the end of the day, Part-time Tutors are your safest bet.

-After considering all factors, with all the additional help outside of lesson that undergraduate tutors are able to provide, in addition to the flexible rescheduling and additional lessons, they would be the safest bet to be the Tutor for your Child – if budget is a factor.
+After considering all factors, with all the additional help outside of lesson that undergraduate tutors are able to provide, in addition to the flexible rescheduling and additional lessons, Part time Tutor Singapore would be the safest bet to be the Tutor for your Child – if budget is a factor.

 CocoTutors allow for a FREE change in Tutors!
 If the first tutor is unsuitable, a replacement tutor of your choice will come for the subsequent lessons, so only the Best will be provided for your Child.
 (See: How to Find the Perfect Tutor)